Shaikh Ayaz

-He received Sitara-i-Imtiaz for his literary works and is regarded as a "revolutionary and romantic poet".
+He was awarded the Sitara-i-Imtiaz, Pakistan's third-highest civilian award, for his literary works and is regarded as a "revolutionary and romantic poet".

-In 2018, a university, Shaikh Ayaz University, was established and was named after him.
+In 2018, a university, Shaikh Ayaz University, was established in Shikarpur, Sindh, and was named after him.

 Early life

 Shaikh Ayaz was born as Mubarak Ali on 2 March 1923 in Shikarpur, Sindh.
 He was a lawyer but he also served as the vice-chancellor of Sindh University.
-Ayaz married Iqbal Begum, who was also a Sindhi poet.
 In his book Shah Jo Risalo he has discussed in details about his struggle and always mentioned that in the Islamic country like Pakistan the only true friend he found was Deewan Parmanand Gangwani whom he considers to be the bravest person he met in his life and always consider Deewan Gangwani the finest person one would have as a friend.
 Parmanand Gangwani died in 1983.
 He died on 28 December 1997 in Karachi, Sindh after suffering from cardiac-arrest - leaving behind two sons and a daughter.